Nefertari: Family

 Although Nefertari's family background is unknown, the discovery in her tomb of a knob inscribed with the cartouche of Pharaoh Ay has led people to speculate she was related to him.
-The time between the reign of Ay and Ramesses II means that Nefertari could possibly not have been a daughter of Ay, though she could have had all her children in her early to mid-30s, and, if any relation exists at all, she would be a great-granddaughter.
-There is no conclusive evidence linking Nefertari to the royal family of the 18th Dynasty, however.
+The time between the reign of Ay and Ramesses II means that Nefertari could not possibly have been a daughter of Ay, though she could have had all her children in her early to mid-30s, and, if any relation exists at all, she would be a great-granddaughter.
+However, there is no conclusive evidence linking Nefertari to the royal family of the 18th Dynasty.
+It should also be noted that, although Ay is associated with Nefertari, Ay is not regarded as a legitimate pharaoh in the orthodox royal tradition.
+The same applies to all the pharaohs between Amenhotep III and Horemheb.
+An identity that lacked political recognition could not make any positive contribution to royal legitimacy.
+Furthermore, Nefertari's priestly titles cannot be taken as evidence that she had served as a priestess before her marriage.
+Nearly all of the priestly offices she held were not hereditary positions that could be transmitted by descent within non-royal families during the New Kingdom.
+Rather, these titles reflected Nefertari's role as a deified Great Royal Wife: the female counterpart of the king, the feminine aspect of kingship, and the goddess associated with the deified pharaoh.
+Once a queen was elevated into the divine sphere, her relationship with the gods became far more significant than any earthly kinship she might have possessed.
+Since the pharaoh himself showed little concern for whether the worldly origins of his mothers and wives were exceptionally noble, there is likewise no need for modern scholars to insist on assigning these women a royal or exceptionally noble family background, and claiming that they acquired their extremely elevated status precisely because of their birth; after Hatshepsut, during the New Kingdom, the evidence may in fact suggest the opposite, as we do not see Ankhesenamun or Tanedjemet occupying prominent positions during the reigns of Ay or Seti I.

 Nefertari married Ramesses II before he ascended the throne.
 Nefertari had at least four sons and two daughters.
 Amun-her-khepeshef, the eldest, was Crown Prince and Commander of the Troops, and Pareherwenemef would later serve in Ramesses II's army.
 Prince Meryatum was elevated to the position of High Priest of Re in Heliopolis.
 Inscriptions mention he was a son of Nefertari.
 Prince Meryre is a fourth son mentioned on the façade of the small temple at Abu Simbel and is thought to be another son of Nefertari.
 Meritamen and Henuttawy are two royal daughters depicted on the façade of the small temple at Abu Simbel and are thought to be daughters of Nefertari.

 Princesses named Bak(et)mut, Nefertari, and Nebettawy are sometimes suggested as further daughters of Nefertari based on their presence in Great temple of Abu Simbel, but there is no concrete evidence for this supposed family relation.